ikrasnyyUCSC/CSE-160/asgn4/README.md

 # Blocky World — Lighting (Assignment 4)

 A first-person WebGL world with Phong lighting, a loaded OBJ model, and interactive light controls.

+## Comments:

+Light color picker was something that I was able to find and implement solily because of claude.
+I was messing around with this feature and asked for a bit of help from claude.
+It probided some features that I never knew existed and now it works in soomewhat more interesting way then initially anticipated

 ## Controls